firebase/genkit/docs-go/plugin-authoring-models.md

 ## Before you begin

 Read [Writing Genkit plugins](plugin-authoring) for information about writing any kind of Genkit plug-in, including model plugins.
-In particular note that every plugin must export an `Init` function, which users are expected to
+In particular, note that every plugin must export an `Init` function, which users are expected to call before using the plugin.

 ## Model definitions